hashgraph/asset-tokenization-studio/sdk/README.md

    - targetId: accounts hedera id
    - roles: list of roles.
    - actives: list of boolean indicating whether the correspond role (from the above mentioned role list) must be granted or revoked.

 - Response
    - Payload: True (success), false (failed)
+   - TransactionId:
+Id of the Hedera transaction.
+Can be used to track the transaction in any Hedera block explorer.

+### grantRole

+Grants a role to an account

+- Request
+   - securityId: Hedera id of the diamond contract representing the asset
+   - targetId: accounts hedera id
+   - role: role to be granted.

+- Response
+   - Payload: True (success), false (failed)
+   - TransactionId:
+Id of the Hedera transaction.
+Can be used to track the transaction in any Hedera block explorer.

+### revokeRole

+Revokes a role from an account

+- Request
+   - securityId: Hedera id of the diamond contract representing the asset
+   - targetId: accounts hedera id
+   - role: role to be revoked.

+- Response
+   - Payload: True (success), false (failed)